 \section{Introduction}

-In the past few years, LIGO-Virgo detected gravitational waves from a binary black merger \cite{LIGOScientific:2016aoc,LIGOScientific:2016sjg,LIGOScientific:2018mvr} and Event Horizon Telescope captured the shadow image of supermassive black hole in the center of M87, which is a giant elliptical galaxy \cite{EventHorizonTelescope:2019dse,EventHorizonTelescope:2019ths}.
+In the past few years, LIGO-Virgo detected gravitational waves from a binary black hole merger \cite{LIGOScientific:2016aoc,LIGOScientific:2016sjg,LIGOScientific:2018mvr} and Event Horizon Telescope captured the shadow image of supermassive black hole in the center of M87*, which is a giant elliptical galaxy \cite{EventHorizonTelescope:2019dse,EventHorizonTelescope:2019ths}.
 These observations have excellent concordance with the prediction of general relativity concerning the existence of black hole.
-But black hole spacetimes having singularities is an attractive problem in general relativity.
-At the singularity of space-time, the curvature and density tend to infinity and the laws of physics are invalid.
-The existence of singularities denotes that physical phenomena cannot predict, which marks the incompleteness of general relativity.
-Fortunately, regular black holes (non-singular) is exhibited to avoid the singularities by some attempts, for example, the theory of quantum gravity, matter backgrounds take the place of central singularity and so on.
+But the existence of singularity in black hole is an attractive problem in general relativity.
+At the singularity of spacetime, the curvature and density tend to infinity and the laws of physics are invalid.
+In other words, the presence of singularity denotes that the predictability of physical laws break down near the singularity, which marks the incompleteness of general relativity.
+Fortunately, regular black holes (nonsingular) are proposed to avoid the singularities by some attempts, for example, the theory of quantum gravity replaces the classical theory and matter backgrounds take the place of central singularity.
 Inspired by some ideas, Bardeen firstly constructed a regular black hole \cite{Bardeen}, called Bardeen black hole.
-Ayon-Beato et al. pointed out that the source of Bardeen black hole is a nonlinear electrodynamic field \cite{Ayon-Beato:2000mjt}.
-Since the first regular black hole model was proposed, the study of regular black hole has never stopped.
-The more regular black holes is derived such as Dymnikova black hole \cite{Dymnikova:1992ux}, Bronnilov black hole \cite{Bronnikov:2000vy} and Hayward black hole \cite{Hayward:2005gi}.
-The proposal of these regular black holes has stimulated further research on the properties of these black holes.
-For example, the shadow of black hole \cite{Tsukamoto:2017fxq,Kumar:2019pjp,Ahmed:2020jic}, black hole thermodynamics \cite{Saadat:2013rna,Breton:2015iev,Jawad:2020hju}, etc.
+Ayon-Beato \textit{et al.} pointed out that the source of Bardeen black hole is a nonlinear electrodynamic field \cite{Ayon-Beato:2000mjt}.
+Since the first regular black hole model was proposed, the study of regular black holes has never stopped.
+There are more regular black holes that have been derived such as Dymnikova black hole \cite{Dymnikova:1992ux}, Bronnilov black hole \cite{Bronnikov:2000vy}, Hayward black hole \cite{Hayward:2005gi} and the generic regular nonlinear electrodynamics black holes \cite{Fan:2016hvf}.
+Moreover, Toshmatov and his collaborators generalized the solutions of regular black holes \cite{Fan:2016hvf} to the case of rotating based partly on Newman-Jains algorithm.\cite{Toshmatov:2017zpr} The proposal of these regular black holes has stimulated further research on the properties of these black holes, for example, the shadow of black hole \cite{Tsukamoto:2017fxq,Kumar:2019pjp,Ahmed:2020jic} and black hole thermodynamics \cite{Saadat:2013rna,Breton:2015iev,Jawad:2020hju}.